 I just gave you some of my tried and true tips on how to avoid crowds at a national park, but even if you do encounter some crowds, that’s okay!
 National parks are worth facing crowds for, promise.

-The opportunities within the parks and around give you chance to make memories that are unforgettable.
+The opportunities within the parks and around give you a chance to make memories that are unforgettable.

 As I mentioned above, I’m an elopement photographer.
 That means I take pictures of epic experiences for couples that are tired of tradition and instead want their wedding day to feel good.
 One of my favorite things to do is take a national park visit and turn it into an amazing wedding experience. ✨